-Hike the Deep Gap Trail at Mount Mitchell State Park, trekking a ridgeline to beautiful views at Mount Craig, the second highest peak east of the Mississippi River, and the neighboring Big Tom Mountain.
+Hike the Deep Gap Trail (aka the Black Mountain Crest Trail) at Mount Mitchell State Park, trekking a ridgeline to beautiful views at Mount Craig, the second highest peak east of the Mississippi River, and the neighboring Big Tom Mountain.

-Mount Mitchell Deep Gap Trail to Mount Craig: the hike
+Deep Gap Trail: the hike

 The hike reaches its lowest elevation, just under 6400 feet, in a small gap between Mount Mitchell and Mount Craig at .45 mile.
 The trail begins a nearly unrelenting climb to Mount Craig, climbing nearly 300 feet in the next third of a mile.
 Through-the-tree views extend on both sides of the trail.

-The Deep Gap Trail summits Mount Craig at .85 mile.
+The hike summits Mount Craig at .85 mile.
 Wide panoramic views extend from the summit, with neighboring Mount Mitchell easily visible to the south.
 A bronze plaque marks the 6663-foot summit, named for former North Carolina Governor Locke Craig who was largely responsible for the establishment of Mount Mitchell State Park in the early 20th century.
 The summit is host to a number of endangered high-elevation plants – hikers should remain on the marked trail to avoid damaging the fragile, rare ecosystem.

 A plaque dedicates the summit in the name of “Big Tom” Wilson, a guide and bear hunter who found the body of Elisha Mitchell in 1857.
 (Mitchell, a geologist, is known for accurately calculating Mount Mitchell’s height in 1835, and died on a later exploration after falling from a waterfall near the Mount Mitchell summit.)

 More Mount Mitchell hiking adventure